What is the Red Flag law in Virginia? How is it going to affect gun owners and people who want to buy guns from here on out?

 “The red flag law is wrong because anybody who is spiteful can have someone’s guns taken from them,” the man pointed out to the presiding judge before two semi-automatic rifles, a hunting rifle, and three pistols were returned to him, according to the newspaper’s account.

 To confiscate the man’s weapons, the law requires authorities to prove “by clear and convincing evidence.”
-It should be proven that he poses a substantial risk of personal injury to himself or other individuals in the near future.
+It should be proven that he poses a substantial risk of personal injury to himself or other individuals shortly.

 The judge found no such grounds, saying that “there are no witnesses that say a gun was pointed at them,” reported the Star.
 Additionally, the man’s accusers did not show up in court to testify.